 Liquid assets include cash, gold, and government securities held by the bank.
 Net Demand and Time Liabilities (NDTL) refer to the total amount of deposits and other liabilities of a bank that are payable on demand or after a certain period of time.

 If the Statutory Liquidity Ratio (SLR) increases, banks are required to maintain a higher percentage of their Net Demand and Time Liabilities (NDTL) in the form of liquid assets such as cash, gold, and government securities.
-This means that banks will have less money available for lending and investing, which can lead to a decrease in the supply of credit in the economy.
+This means that banks will have less funds available for lending and investing, which can lead to a decrease in the supply of credit in the economy.
 As a result, borrowing costs for consumers and businesses may increase, which can lead to a decrease in spending and investment.

 No, Non-Banking Financial Companies (NBFCs) in India are not required to maintain the Statutory Liquidity Ratio (SLR) as they are not commercial banks.
 The SLR is a regulatory requirement imposed by the Reserve Bank of India (RBI) on commercial banks in the country.
 However, NBFCs are subject to other prudential norms such as the Capital Adequacy Ratio (CAR) and the Cash Reserve Ratio (CRR), which are designed to ensure their financial stability and protect the interests of their customers.